Excerion/excerion.github.io/blog/_posts/2018-02-14-my-experience-at-FOSDEM.markdown

 [Image of integrated circuit.]

 As I was reviewing the schedule, I noticed a lot of interesting talks in a room called Collaborative information and CMS applications.
-Many of them were about Wikis, which I like.
-I used to have a personal MediaWiki instance that I used as a personal knowledge base.
-So I went to that room and stayed there for the rest of the evening.
+Many of them were about Wikis.
+I've used MediaWiki and TiddlyWiki as a personal knowledge base in the past, and Wiki software in general interests me.
+So I went to that room and stayed there for the rest of the afternoon.

 - Perfectly fine for less technical minded people.